 - Higher government spending and lower tax revenues.

-- Increased chance young people will move into black market economy or resort to crime.
+- Increased chance young people will move into the black market economy or resort to crime.

 The response to youth unemployment has been fairly muted.
 Everyone agrees it is a good idea to tackle youth unemployment, but what will actually make a difference?
 Can the relentless rise in youth unemployment be reversed?